unicode-org/cldr/docs/site/translation.md

     1. Pages may be split, and/or retitled
     2. Rows may move to a different page.
 5. In the Dashboard, the Abstains items will now only have one entry per page.
 You can use that entry to go to its page, and then fix Abstains on that page.
 Once you are done on that page, hit the Dashboard refresh button (↺).
 This fixes a performance problem for people with a large number of Abstains, and reduces clutter in the Dashboard.
-6. The symbols in the A column have been changed to be searchable in browsers (with *Find in Page*) and stand out

-more on the page.
+6. The symbols in the A column have been changed to be searchable in browsers (with *Find in Page*) and stand out more on the page.
 See below for a table.
-They override the symbols in [Survey Tool Guide: Icons](/translation/getting-started/guide#h.fbq7vldvjuz4).
+They override the symbols in [Survey Tool Guide: Icons] (getting-started/guide#icons).

 ### Important Notes